ytsaurus/ytsaurus-k8s-operator/README.md

 This operator helps you to deploy YTsaurus using Kubernetes.

 ## Description
-Currently available in alpha-version and is capable to deploy a new YTsaurus cluster from scratch, primarily for testing pusposes.
+Currently available in alpha-version and is capable to deploy a new YTsaurus cluster from scratch, primarily for testing purposes.
 Automated cluster updates will be available shortly.

 ## Getting Started